Make your fridge more efficient – or buy an efficient new one

-Once you have established how much electricity your refrigerator uses – it should be somewhere between 400 and 600 kilowatt hours per year, depending on the size of unit, as well as energy-intensive features such as side-by-side doors, ice dispenser and cold water dispenser – you can compare it with the examples above, or with a complete list at www.energystar.gov, to see if your refrigerator is inefficient enough to warrant replacement now.
+Once you have established how much electricity your refrigerator uses – it should be somewhere between 270 and 330 kilowatt hours per year, depending on the size of unit, as well as energy-intensive features such as side-by-side doors, ice dispenser and cold water dispenser – you can use the above formula to compare it to current standards, or compare it with a complete list of available models and makes at www.energystar.gov, to see if your refrigerator is inefficient enough to warrant replacement now.

 If you measure your refrigerator energy use and find it uses significantly more than equivalent-sized, ENERGY STAR rated energy saving refrigerators, you may be able to reduce its energy use by following some common-sense tips for energy saving refrigerators.
 In some cases you can get your electricity usage for your current fridge below the published consumption for ENERGY STAR rated energy saving refrigerators.
 The tips fall into these general categories: